enkodellc/blazorboilerplate/README.md

 ## Publish on IIS - What works for me on my Windows Server 2016 & SQL Server 2014 (Enkodellc)
 1. Publish BlazorBoilerplate.Server project to your IIS website folder using CSB or SSB.
-2. Install your SSL, use self-signed if you don't have one.
-Make sure your SSL is in the **WebHosting** Certificate Store.
-4. Configure your IIS Website Bindings to have https binding with the SSL certificate set and Port 443 for default.
+2. Install SSL with a free certificate from [Let's Encrypt](https://letsencrypt.org/).
+The utility [win-acme](https://github.com/win-acme/win-acme) installs the certificate on your server, performs renewal and configure your IIS Website Bindings to have https binding with the SSL certificate set and Port 443 for default.
 3. Configure / create appsettings.production.config.
 Set  Connection String, Thumbprint / SSL.
 Thumbprint example:  **143fbd7bc36e78b1bcf9a53c13336eaebe33353a**
 4. Login with either the user **[user | user123]** or admin **[admin | admin123]** default accounts.